List of ELP band members

 Emerson, Lake & Palmer were an English progressive rock supergroup formed in London in April 1970.
-The band consisted of Keith Emerson (keyboards), Greg Lake (vocals, bass, guitar and producer) and Carl Palmer (drums and percussion).
-The band originally ran from 1970 till 1979, and reformed several times after with differing personnel and names.
-Including "Emerson, Lake & Powell" with Cozy Powell (drums and percussion), in 1985, and "3" with Robert Berry (vocals, bass and guitar), in 1988, before finally reverting to the original line up in 1991 until 1998 and finally in 2010 before Emerson and Lake died in 2016.
+The band consisted of Keith Emerson (keyboards), Greg Lake (vocals, bass, guitar and producer) and Carl Palmer (drums, percussion).
+The band were originally active from 1970 to 1979, and reformed several times after with different personnel and names, including Emerson, Lake & Powell with Cozy Powell (drums, percussion), in 1985 and 3 with Robert Berry (vocals, bass, guitars), in 1988, before finally reuniting the original line up from 1992 to 1998 and finally in 2010, before Emerson and Lake died in 2016.

 History

 1969–1979: Original run

 The band originated in late 1969, when The Nice keyboardist Keith Emerson and King Crimson bassist and vocalist Greg Lake met when both groups were on tour.
 Emerson was looking to form a new band and Lake wished to leave King Crimson, and after initial discussions about the possibility of forming a group in New York City, the pair met two months later in December 1969 when The Nice and King Crimson were billed together for concerts at the Fillmore West in San Francisco.
 During a soundcheck before one of the shows, Emerson described the first time he and Lake played together: "Greg was moving a bass line and I played the piano in back and Zap!
 It was there."
 When the Nice split in March 1970 and Lake left King Crimson a month later, the pair began the search for a drummer, which turned out to be a difficult process.
 They initially approached Mitch Mitchell, who was at a loose end following the breakup of The Jimi Hendrix Experience and suggested a jam session take place amongst the three of them and guitarist Jimi Hendrix.
 The session never happened, but it caused the press to report rumours of a planned supergroup named HELP, an acronym for "Hendrix Emerson Lake Palmer", which Lake later debunked.

-As part of auditions for a drummer at a studio by Soho Square, Emerson's manager, Tony Stratton-Smith, suggested Carl Palmer of Atomic Rooster and previously The Crazy World of Arthur Brown.
+As part of auditions for a drummer at a studio by Soho Square, Emerson's manager, Tony Stratton Smith, suggested Carl Palmer of Atomic Rooster and previously The Crazy World of Arthur Brown.
 Palmer enjoyed the chemistry, though was initially reluctant as Atomic Rooster were starting to gain attention; it was only after several weeks of further sessions that Palmer agreed to join.
 Triton was a group name that Emerson said was buzzing around" for a little while, and Triumvirate and Seahorse were also in contention, but they settled upon Emerson, Lake & Palmer to remove the focus on Emerson as the most famous of the three, and to ensure that they were not called the "new Nice".